NOTE—To create an ongoing, one-on-one chat with someone, please refer to Direct Messages

 - Creating a Title

-- Selecting your Access option: Private (invited participants only), Discoverable (anyone can view and/or join), Org-Wide (automatically include everyone)
+- Selecting your Access option: Private (invited participants only), Discoverable (anyone can view and/or join), Org-Wide (automatically include everyone).
+For more information on when best to use each of these types, please refer to Discussions: Best practices.

 - Inviting Members* (Individuals, Teams, Locations, Departments and Org units),